rsperre/rsperre.github.io/_posts/2020-04-17-azure-ad-app-authentication.md

 ---

-Here is another post I made on other ways of connecting using `Connect-PnPOnline`:
+Here is another post I made on other ways of connecting to Office 365 using `Connect-PnPOnline`:
 [Supplying credentials for Connect-PnPOnline](/2020/04/02/connecting-powershell.html)